bnclabs/golog/README.md

     }
 ```

-note here that *log* is not an object name, it resolves to the imported *log*
+Note here that *log* is not an object name, it resolves to the imported *log*
 package that has exported methods *Fatalf()* *Warnf()* etc ...
 For more
-information please read the godoc-umentation for *log* package.
+information please read the go-documentation for *log* package.

 By default, importing the package will initialize the logger to
 default-logger that shall log to standard output.
 To use custom logger